Reading time: 3 minutes

 Taking a vegan Vitamin B12 (found in meats for omnivores), a vegan omega-3 fatty acid (found in oily fish for omnivores), and vitamin D (found in animal products and the sun) are great choices for supplements to keep your vegan body in tip-top shape.
 Check out the benefits of these three supplements here!

 At Future Kind, we focus on vegan nutrition.
-If you want to avoid taking handfuls of vitamins each day, then consider our vegan nutritional supplement.
+If you want to avoid taking handfuls of vitamins each day, then consider our vegan multivitamin.

 4. Don’t Replace Animal Products with Junk Food